 For example, assume we have a database that correlates employees to departments.
 There is a DEPARTMENT table and an EMPLOYEE table, with a DEPT_ID column that acts as a foreign key.
 But departments have managers, who are themselves employees.
 So there is a MANAGER table that also contains both a DEPT_ID and an EMP_ID column.
 The relationship of the tables looks like this:

 Most transactions look up employees by their employee ID or their department ID.
 So indexes are created for those columns.
 However, say we want to look up all the employees that report to a specific manager.
 Now we need to join the MANAGER table (to get the department ID), the DEPARTMENT table (to get the department name), and the EMPLOYEE table (to get the employees' names).
-VoltDB does not know, in advance when compiling the catalog, that there will be many more employees than departments or managers.
+VoltDB does not know, in advance when compiling the schema, that there will be many more employees than departments or managers.
 As a result, the winning plan might look like the following:

 RETURN RESULTS TO STORED PROCEDURE ORDER BY (SORT) NESTLOOP INDEX JOIN inline (INDEX SCAN of "DEPARTMENT" using "DEPTIDX" (unique-scan covering)) NESTLOOP INDEX JOIN inline (INDEX SCAN of "MANAGER" using "MGRIDX" (unique-scan covering)) RECEIVE FROM ALL PARTITIONS SEND PARTITION RESULTS TO COORDINATOR SEQUENTIAL SCAN of "EMPLOYEE"